smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 This is available via the stacked USB connector: there should be enough clearance to plug in a USB cable or a very flat PCB.
 In fact, the GPS PCB is thin enough to fit in the bottom port if removed from its white case, leaving lots of clearance for something larger to fit in the top slot.
 Though I'd like to keep the GPS on top so that its antenna has an unobstructed view of the sky.

+There is an LED that indicates the state of each connected device, and one for the hub itself.

 ## GPS